lukakralj/GpioManager_Server/README.md

 If you have a MySql server already installed on the Dragonboard skip steps 2-6.

 2. Install MariaDB: `sudo apt-get install mariadb-server` (same usage as for mysql-server).
-3. Run: `sudo mysql_secure_installation` and follow the instructions given.
+3. Run: `sudo mysql_secure_installation` and follow the instructions on the screen.
 4. Login to MySql server: `sudo mysql -u root -p`.
 Enter root password.
 5. Run: `GRANT ALL PRIVILEGES on *.* to 'root'@'localhost' IDENTIFIED BY '<password>'; FLUSH PRIVILEGES;` Read more about why to do this [here](https://stackoverflow.com/questions/28068155/access-denied-for-user-rootlocalhost-using-password-yes-after-new-instal).